Survey of Calgarians

 Toolkit for teachers

-A teacher's guide is available to help students understand how surveys can be used to gauge citizen satisfaction and help decisions about City services.
+A teacher's guide is available to help students understand how surveys can be used to gauge Calgarians' satisfaction and help with decisions about City services.